mroavi/tender.nvim/README.md

 The colors are specified in the *marlin.yml* file.

-To generate the color scheme from the shell, run:
+To generate the color scheme:

+From the shell:
 ```
 > ./generate marlin.yml > colors/marlin.vim
 ```

-or from vim:
+From vim:
 ```
 > !./generate marlin.yml > colors/marlin.vim
 ```